WhiteAssassins/AE-NetScope/CONTRIBUTING.md

 - Include screenshots only when they are fully sanitized.
 - Link related issues.
 - Keep unrelated formatting and refactors out of feature PRs.

+## Contribution license

+By submitting a pull request, patch, issue comment with code, design asset, documentation change, or other contribution, you grant the AE NetScope owner a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to use, copy, modify, publish, distribute, sublicense, and commercialize your contribution as part of AE NetScope.

+You confirm that you have the right to submit the contribution and that it does not include secrets, private infrastructure data, third-party code without permission, or content that violates another license.

+Submitting a contribution does not give you the right to sell, resell, sublicense, repackage, host as a commercial service, publish to marketplaces, or present AE NetScope as your own product.

 ## Reporting vulnerabilities